myltik/azure-docs.ru-ru/articles/dns/dns-operations-dnszones.md

 <properties
-   pageTitle="Управление зонами DNS с помощью PowerShell | Microsoft Azure" description="Зонами DNS можно управлять с помощью Azure Powershell. Как обновлять, удалять и создавать зоны DNS в Azure DNS" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Manage DNS zones using PowerShell | Microsoft Azure" description="You can manage DNS zones using Azure Powershell.
+How to update, delete and create DNS zones on Azure DNS" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>

 <tags